rainlanguage/specs/gas.md

 }
 ```

-The former does a few unneccessary things that cost ~730 gas (about 3x total cost):
+The former does a few unneccessary things that cost ~730 gas
+(about 3x total cost, measured with the optimiser enabled, set to 100000 runs):

 - Zeros the high bits of the number `2` to convert it between types to use it as
   the length of an array